SketchyMaze/guidebook/docs/custom-doodads/edit-in-game.md

 # Drawing a Doodad In-Game

-Project: Doodle has support for drawing your custom doodad sprites in-game, although for now you may find it more comfortable to use an [external image editor](edit-external.md) instead.
+Sketchy Maze has support for drawing your custom doodad sprites in-game, although for now you may find it more comfortable to use an [external image editor](edit-external.md) instead.